Adam Idah: Swansea City

-On September 1, 2025, Idah joined Swansea City of the EFL Championship on a five-year contract in a deal believed to be £6 million.
-His first goal would come on 4 October 2025, scoring a penalty in a 1-3 loss against Leicester City.
+On 1 September 2025, Idah joined Swansea City of the EFL Championship on a five-year contract in a deal believed to be £6 million.
+His first goal would come on 4 October 2025, scoring a penalty in a 3–1 loss against Leicester City.
+On 19 December 2025, Idah took advantage of an error by Wrexham goalkeeper Arthur Okonkwo to score a stoppage time winner in the first meeting between the two Welsh clubs in 22 years.
+Shortly after this, Idah suffered a hamstring injury which kept him out for an extended period.
+He returned on 3 April 2026 and came from the bench with Swansea 3–1 down away to Sheffield United.
+He scored one and set up Eom Ji-sung for the equaliser in a 3–3 draw.
+On 2 May 2026, Idah came off the bench to score twice against Charlton Athletic in the final game of the season, sealing an 11th-placed finish.

 International career

 Idah was born in Cork to a Nigerian father and Irish mother.

 He has been a youth international for Ireland.
 Following Idah's hat-trick for Norwich City against Preston North End on 4 January 2020, Republic of Ireland manager Mick McCarthy hinted that Idah may soon earn a full cap, commenting "He might have just got himself one", while working as a pundit for BT Sport's coverage of the match.
 On 24 August 2020, Idah was named in the Republic of Ireland senior squad for the first time for the UEFA Nations League games against Bulgaria and Finland, in what was his manager at under 21 level, Stephen Kenny's first squad as senior manager.

 On 3 September 2020, on his first call-up for the senior team, he made his debut in a 1–1 draw away to Bulgaria in the 2020–21 UEFA Nations League.
 On 19 June 2023, he scored his first goal for Ireland in a 3–0 win against Gibraltar in a UEFA Euro 2024 qualifier.

 On 10 September 2023, he scored the opener for Ireland in an eventual 2–1 defeat to Netherlands in a UEFA Euro 2024 qualifier.
+On 6 September 2025, Idah scored a last-minute equaliser against Hungary to help keep Ireland in contention for 2026 FIFA World Cup qualification.
+In the UEFA Playoffs later in the campaign, Idah took and scored a penalty in a shootout against Czechia, but Ireland ultimately lost.